Doraemon012/VideoPost/README.md

 - I have used some important npm packages here :

-1. miui: This package is used here to style the webpage.
+1. mui: This package is used here to style the webpage.

 2. react-toastify : This package is used here to send notifications to the users.